CyberCactus64/Funnyware/README.md

    - Encrypts all files in target directories (/Users for Windows systems and /home for Linux systems) using AES-256.

 2. **Encryption Key Generation**
-   - Generates a unique AES-256 encryption key for each victim.
+   - Generates a unique AES-256 encryption key for each victim (**future update**).
+   - The key is sent to a remote server, ensuring it’s inaccessible without fulfilling the ransom demands.
    - The decryption key is then made available only through a payment, as part of the ransom process.
-   - The key is sent to a remote server, ensuring it’s inaccessible without fulfilling the ransom demands.

 3. **Ransom Note Generation**
    - Creates a text file with details on:
      - Threats and instructions to install the Tor Browser.
      - A reference to a specific .onion site (for the proof of concept, a normal webpage is used) for payment and decryption software.
+     - Ransom ID to specify during the payment (**future update**)

 ---

 ## 🔧 Technical Details